 The Idaho Food Bank Fund

 Thousands of children, families, and senior citizens across Idaho depend on access to free emergency food.
-The Idaho Food Bank Fund provides financial support to local nonprofits who offer this important service in their communities.
+This food insecurity also causes numerous health problems.
+For these reasons, The Idaho Food Bank Fund provides financial support to local nonprofits who distribute food or provide nutrition education for people experiencing food insecurity.
 Grant awards help these organizations—which are often volunteer-driven—cover vital costs and activities associated with their work.

 This fund is the result of the passage of House Bill 57-824 IDAHO FOOD BANK FUND.
 This legislature reads: